-Our procedures for dealing with allegations will be applied with common sense and judgement.
+Our procedures for dealing with allegations will be applied with common sense and judgement and are consistent with the Haringey safeguarding procedures and practice guidelines.

 Suspension of the accused until the case is resolved

 Suspension of the accused will not be the default position, and will only be considered in cases where there is reason to suspect that a child or other children is/are at risk of harm, or the case is so serious that there might be grounds for dismissal.
 In such cases, we will only suspend an individual if we have considered all other options available and there is no reasonable alternative.